img

 service

-• Significant left-to-right shunt on echocardiography
+• Significant left-to-right shunt

-• Right atrial or right ventricular enlargement
+• Right atrial or right ventricular enlargement on Echo

-• Symptoms such as breathlessness, fatigue, or poor exercise tolerance
+• Symptoms: breathlessness, fatigue, poor exercise tolerance

 • History of stroke due to paradoxical embolism